fanteastick/quartz-test/content/linux/Ideas for what one can do with a home server.md

 - self hosted comments system [[Isso link dump]] ; and managing multiple sites!
 - self-hosted website analytics: umami --> pangolin but with authentication disabled [umami/docker-compose.yml · GitHub](https://github.com/umami-software/umami/blob/master/docker-compose.yml)
 - Secure the vps with ssh, maybe a honeypot, figure out how to restrict access to certain web ports [Securing the SSH service | Hetzner Community](https://community.hetzner.com/tutorials/securing-ssh#step-1---securing-the-ssh-service) and a cuter guide [Preparing Your Ubuntu Server for First Use](https://ivansalloum.com/preparing-your-ubuntu-server-for-first-use/) , also [[IPtables and such for exposed docker ports]]
+- Kanban [[Kanban board dump]] - I ended up going with Kanboard, with some plugins.
 ## In progress

 - Figure out wtf is wrong with my server - it might be temperature